A look at what the FBI's Kavanaugh investigat... | Taiwan News

 Both Judge and Kavanaugh have vehemently denied any allegation of misconduct.

-An attorney for PJ Smyth, another person who Ford said was in the house when she was attacked, said his client "is happy to cooperate fully with this FBI investigation."
+Lawyers for PJ Smyth and Leland Ingham Keyser, two others who Ford said were in the house when she was attacked, have said their clients are willing to cooperate "fully" with the FBI's investigation.

 CAN AN INVESTIGATION BE DONE IN A WEEK?